 Applications

 Despite our knowledge to the contrary, we often erroneously assume “no direct anthropogenic disturbance” suffices to conserve an ecologically appropriate reference state (cite).
-However, the biodiversity loss described here presents real concerns for the resilience of this important community, and highlights negatively impacts in unmanaged ecosystems thought to be relatively pristine.
+However, the biodiversity loss described here presents real concerns for the resilience of this important community, and highlights negative impacts in unmanaged ecosystems thought to be relatively pristine.
 Most importantly: active management will be needed to maintain ecologically desired species composition in the face of climate change.

 “managers don’t know whether species loss is just stochastic attrition without an external source of propagules, OR if it’s a sedimentation issue.
 It’s not a flaw that you didn’t answer that question (it wasn’t your question), but it’s a good way to finish up (by pointing out that the driver is unknown, and it makes management actions unknown), if you want to end with management themes.”